-- CN1 Construction Noise General - a) Noise generated from all activities associated with the construction of the Project must be measured and assessed in accordance with the long-term duration noise limits in Table 2 of NZS6803:1999 Acoustics Construction Noise' (Annexure B-2)-[insert table].
-The exceptions to this requirement are the Concrete Batching Plant and Mobile Aggregate Plant which are subject to the noise limits specified in Condition WFO1. - b) Night operation of the Concrete Batching Plant must only occur for the pouring of large foundations which cannot be completed during daytime hours.
-This night operation must be managed to ensure noise levels are kept as low as reasonably practicable and that residents who may experience noise that exceeds the night-time noise limits are informed 7 days in advance. - c) The upgrade of Old Coach Road, internal Project roads and the Construction Laydown and Site Administration Area must only occur between the hours of 7.30am and 6.00pm, Monday to Saturday Friday.
+- b) Night operation of the Concrete Batching Plant must only occur for the pouring of large foundations which cannot be completed during daytime hours.
+This night operation must be managed to ensure noise levels are kept as low as reasonably practicable and that residents who may experience noise that exceeds the night-time noise limits are informed at least 7 days in advance. - c) The upgrade of Old Coach Road, internal Project roads and the Construction Laydown and Site Administration Area must only occur between the hours of 7.30am and 6.00pm, Monday to Saturday Friday.